mirandadam/iau-starnames/README.md

 ### *Catalog Preamble*

-The [text file](catalog_data/IAU-CSN.txt) contains a preamble explaining it's contents and displays fixed-width columns with the attributes: Name, Designation, RA(J2000), Dec(J2000), Vmag, ID, Con, #, HIP#, HD# and Approved.
+The [text file](catalog_data/IAU-CSN.txt) contains a preamble explaining it's contents and displays fixed-width columns with the attributes: Name, Designation, RA(J2000), Dec(J2000), Vmag, ID, Con, #, WDS_J, HIP#, HD# and Approved.
 See the preamble for further information.

 ### *Identifier prefixes*